 Gable vents are a type of passive vent found, as the name suggests, in the gable ends of a house.
-Gables are the tallest points of a wall that go into the crook of the point of a roof.
-As these are the highest pieces of an attic, the warm air is easily able to move outward.
+Gables are the tallest points of a wall that goes into the crook of the point on a roof.
+These are the highest pieces of an attic, which means the warm air is easily moves outward.
 Gable vents can be decorative and/or functional depending on their location and other ventilation forms installed.

 Why are Gable Vents Important?